waterlinked/Sonar-3D-15-ROS-driver/README.md

 - Receives and decodes **RIP1** packets via UDP multicast
 - Publishes point clouds and range images at real-time rates
-- Automatically enables sonar acoustics on startup
+- Automatically enables sonar acoustics and udp multicast on startup
 - Compatible with ROS 2 (tested on **Jazzy**)

 ---